MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## What about Office 365 plans that don't include Microsoft Teams?

-Some Office 365 plans include Office, but don't include the Teams service.
-Even if an Office 365 plan doesn't include the Teams service, Teams will still be installed with Office, as described earlier in this article.
+Some Office 365 plans include Microsoft 365 Apps, but don't include the Teams service.
+Even if a plan doesn't include the Teams service, Teams will still be installed with Microsoft 365 Apps, as described earlier in this article.
 To prevent Teams from being installed, follow the steps outlined earlier in this article.

 For Office 365 plans that don't include the Teams service, a free trial version of Teams that's valid for 1 year is available.
 Your users can start using it when they sign in to Teams.
 For more information about this free trial version and providing your users access to it, see [Manage the Microsoft Teams Commercial Cloud Trial offer](https://docs.microsoft.com/microsoftteams/iw-trial-teams).